-The District was established for the purpose of financing and managing the acquisition, construction, maintenance and operation of a portion of the infrastructure necessary for community development within the District.
+The District was established for the purpose of managing the financing, acquisition, construction, maintenance and operation of a portion of the infrastructure necessary for community development within the District.

 The District is governed by the Board of Supervisors ("Board") which is composed of five members.
 The Supervisors are elected by qualified electors within the District.
-The Board of Supervisors of the District exercise all powers granted to the District pursuant to Chapter 190, Florida Statutes.
-Certain Board members are affiliated with Birchwood Acres Limited Partnership ("Developer") at September 30, 2008.
-The District is economically dependent on the Developer.
+To carry out the purpose of the District, the Board of Supervisors of the District exercises all powers granted to the District pursuant to Chapter 190, Florida Statutes.
+Certain Board members are affiliated with Birchwood Acres Limited Partnership ("Developer") at September 30, 2009.
+The Developer owns the majority of land within the District; as a result, any non-payment or significant delay in the payment of annual assessments by the Developer or a successor owner would have an adverse effect on the operations of the District.